Frequency Differences between Clocks on the Earth and the Moon: Gravity potential

-The bodies’ ephemerides are generated by numerically integrating a DE440-based dynamical model \cite{Park2021} in the LLR software LUNAR \cite{Zhang2023, Singh2023, Mueller2019, Hofmann2017, Biskupek2015} with lunar initial states and other parameters fitted to over 53 years of LLR data.
-Given the clock uncertainty of $10^{-18}$, only Earth and Sun contributions up to degrees $n=3$ and 2 are sufficient; higher degrees and other bodies are negligible.
-For the lunar effective tidal potential $V_{\rm ELTP}$, degree-2 Love numbers ($k_{l2}$ and $h_{l2}$) and the associated tidal time delay are considered.
+The bodies' ephemerides are generated by numerically integrating a DE440-based dynamical model \cite{Park2021} in the LLR analysis software LUNAR \cite{Zhang2023, Singh2023, Mueller2019, Hofmann2017, Biskupek2015}.
+Given the clock uncertainty of $10^{-18}$, only considering Earth and Sun contributions up to degrees $n=3$ and 2 is sufficient; higher degrees and other bodies can be negligible.
+For the effective potential variation $V_{\text{EPVT},\,\ell}$, lunar degree-2 Love numbers ($k_{L2}$ and $h_{L2}$) and the associated tidal time delay are considered.

-The angular velocity of the lunar mantle $\bm{\omega}_L$ is integrated concurrently with the ephemerides, based on its time derivative \citep[Eq.
-(34)]{Folkner2014}, to calculate the lunar centrifugal potential $\Phi_L$.
+The angular velocity of the lunar mantle $\bm{\omega}_L$ is integrated concurrently with the ephemerides, based on its time derivative \cite[Eq.~(34)]{Folkner2014}, to calculate the lunar centrifugal potential $\Phi_{L,\,\ell}$.